Hoot Owl, Oklahoma: Demographics

 Its population peaked at 5 in 1990; the 2000 census initially gave the town a total population of 0, but then revised the figure to 1.
 A census official explained "We don't have specific information that informs us that there is exactly one person in this town, rather our estimates production programs are designed to allocate fractional shares of the county population to its component place parts, and in this instance, a fractional share is rounded to one person as our estimated total for the town."
 By 2010, the population had risen to 4.
-By the United States Census, 2020 the population was back to zero.